-The Longevity Science Advisory Panel is dedicated to exploring the impact that a range of factors may have on future life expectancy in the UK.
+The Longevity Science Panel has changed its name from Longevity Science Advisory Panel to reflect its wider role in monitoring trends, generating discussion and forming views on issues related to the UK’s population longevity trend.
 This includes the drivers that are enhancing life expectancy for example, medical advances and social change, as well as the inhibitors such as aspects of lifestyle and delays in development of treatments.